ryley-o/pmp-example/examples/palette-enum/README.md

 ## Setup

-1. Create a new project in the PMP Creator Dashboard
+1. Create a new testnet project in the Creator Dashboard (https://create.artblocks.io/)
 2. Script type and version: `p5` and `1.9.0`
-3. Update Project script to the contents of the `project-script.js` file
+3. Update project script to the contents of the `project-script.js` file
 4. Upload feature-fields.json to the Project Features Fields section
 5. Update Features script to the contents of the `features-script.js` file
-6. Add a PMP Parameter with the following settings:
+6. Add a PostParams with the following settings:
    - Name: `Palette`
    - Type: `enum`
    - Options: `Midnight Citrus`, `Electric Bloom`, `Forest Neon`